The Fool as Advice

 How to Read It More Precisely

-The Fool as advice answers "should I start?" — it says nothing about how the venture ends.
-If you need the outcome read too, use a spread with a dedicated outcome position rather than stretching one card past its job.
+The Fool as advice answers "should I start?"
+It says nothing about how the thing ends.
+If you need the outcome read too, use a spread with its own outcome position instead of stretching one card past its job.

 Neighbors change the instruction: beside The Star, the leap is backed and the advice is confident; beside the Seven of Cups, it becomes "ground the daydream in a plan first."
 Same card, different homework.

 Misread to avoid: "be spontaneous" is not "be destructive."
-The Fool travels light — it advises dropping old baggage on the way in, not demolishing what you've built to force a fresh start.
+The Fool travels light.
+It says drop old baggage on the way in, not tear down what you've built to force a fresh start.

 Common Questions